Iser Lubotzky

-Iser Lubotzky (Lubocki) (איסר לובוצקי; 13 December 1922, in Vilnius – 27 February 2009, in Ramat Gan) was a member of Betar, the Vilna-ghetto's underground and a partisan fighter.
+Iser Lubotzky (Lubocki) (איסר לובוצקי; 13 December 1922, in Vilnius – 27 February 2009, in Ramat Gan) was a member of Betar, the Vilna ghetto's underground and a Jewish partisan fighter.
 He was both a fighting member and a commander of the Irgun, serving as a national recruiting officer and heading the Ramat Gan group.
 As a lawyer, he served as the head of Herut’s lawcourt and as the Likud's first legal adviser.

 Biography

 Early life

 He was born in Vilnius, then under Polish rule, to a traditional Jewish family.
 His father was a successful, Revisionist businessman, and his parents, Alexander and Shoshana, educated him and his older siblings, Nusia and Yitzhak.
 He studied at the Hebrew Gymnasium in Vilnius which belonged to the Zionist network.
 From an early age he was active in Betar and advanced to the position of company commander.
 At the same time he was drafted as an officer cadet in the Polish army.